 Kitty Munson Cooper is well-known blogger on genetics and genealogy.
-She started her blog in 2012 to keep track of her DNA and genealogy research.
-It includes numerous basic pictorial tutorials and several useful graphing tools she wrote.
-The blog currently receives several thousand unique visitors a day and earned Kitty tenth place on the rockstar genetic genealogists list in 2015.
+She started blog.kittycooper.com in 2012 to keep track of her own family’s DNA tests as well as her genealogical research.
+Then she added some tools she wrote for graphing DNA relationships.
+Between the tools and the simple step by step pictorial explanations written for her relatives, the blog soon became extremely popular.
+It currently gets several thousand unique visitors a day.
+Her popularity earned her a spot on the top ten rockstar genetic genealogists list in the last several years.

-Carol Isbister Rolnick earned her BS in Business from Purdue University.
-Bitten by the genealogy bug from an early age, Carol discovered an even greater passion for genetic genealogy beginning in the very early days of testing.
-The field satisfies her love of science, big data and an insatiable desire help others solve personal mysteries.
-In addition to her work with The DNA Detectives, Carol has an independent consulting company, Rolnick Research.
+Bitten by the genealogy bug from an early age, she discovered an even greater passion for genetic genealogy beginning in the very early days of testing.
+The field satisfies her love of science, big data and an insatiable desire to help others solve personal mysteries.

 She is a member of the International Society of Genetic Genealogists, the North San Diego County Genealogical Society, the Association of Professional Genealogists and the National Genealogical Society.